TradeControl/tradecontrol.github.io/src/pages/technical/cash-statement-proof.md

 For each year in `Cash.vwEquityReconciliationByYear`:

 1. Compute (to 2dp):

    - `CapitalDelta = ClosingCapital - OpeningCapital`

 2. Compute:

-   - `ProfitAfterTax = Profit - CorporationTax`
+   - `ProfitAfterTax = Profit - BusinessTax`

 3. Compute bridge:

-   - `Bridge = ProfitAfterTax + CapitalInjection + OpeningPosition`
+   - `Bridge = ProfitAfterTax + CapitalMovement + OpeningPosition + OpeningAccountPosition`

 4. Confirm:

-   - `Difference = CapitalDelta - Bridge`
+   - `Variance = CapitalDelta - Bridge`

 All terms are directly available in the same row, so the proof is self-contained.

 For loss carry-forward:

-- Confirm `TaxCarry` and the loss-c/f columns trace to the corporation tax statement balance windows and rate, and that loss balances behave consistently over time.
+- Confirm `TaxCarry` and the loss-c/f columns trace to the business tax statement balance windows and rate, and that loss balances behave consistently over time.

 ## Limitations and boundary conditions

 - The equity bridge is annual; the cash statement is monthly.
-The purpose of the reconciliation is to prove annual consistency between P&L, owner funding movements, opening position, and the balance sheet capital delta.
+The purpose of the reconciliation is to prove annual consistency between P&L, owner/financing movements (as a net bridge term), opening position terms, and the balance sheet capital delta.
-- Any new equity movement types (e.g., dividends, share buybacks) must be either included in `CapitalInjection` or represented as separate bridge lines, otherwise they manifest as a non-zero `Difference`.
+- Any new equity movement types requiring separate disclosure (e.g., dividends, share buybacks, material loan classifications) can be represented as additional bridge lines; otherwise they will be absorbed into `CapitalMovement`.
 - Rounding: this proof treats penny-level residuals as acceptable and expected under 2dp presentation, especially where upstream calculations use higher precision rates.

 ## Machine-checkable proof script (recommended audit procedure)